 A raised bed should be just wide enough that you can reach all the way across without climbing into it (or, if you can access both sides of the bed, you need to be able to reach half way across).
 See Building a Raised Bed Garden (PDF).

 One of the reasons raised beds have such high yields is that the soil is mixed with amendments to create a light, fluffy growing medium to a depth of about 2-feet.
 This encourages great root growth.

-Vertical gardens are both a wise use of space and aesthetically pleasing (see Containers with Altitude).
+Vertical gardens are both a wise use of space and aesthetically pleasing.
+They can help keep plants up off the ground and can be used to define landscaped areas, by creating interesting focal points and eye-pleasing boundaries (see our article Containers with Altitude).
 Plants grown on walls, trellises and fences can cool your home or garden and block views you don’t want to see.

 Good support surfaces for a vertical garden include: